How to Enable the built-in OpenSSH Client in Windows 10

 Then click on Apps –> Apps & features from the Apps & feature page, click Manage optional features

-Then click the Add a feature button to add the new SSH client
+Then click the Add a Feature button to add the new SSH client

-That should install Windows 10 OpenSSH client.
+That should install the Windows 10 OpenSSH client.

 How to Use Windows 10 SSH Client

-Now that the client is installed, you must open Windows Command Prompt or Windows PowerShell.
+Once the client is installed, you must open Windows Command Prompt or Windows PowerShell.
 Either program should work for you.
 The client works just like the ones on Linux and other operating systems.

 Type the ssh command followed by the username @ hostname or IP address.
 You may specify the SSH port if not the standard port.
 If the server is configured right, access should be granted.